Here is another way

 were so much easier to see with this whiter than white background.

-Linda C. Miller Artist Naturalist Instructor
+Linda C Miller Artist | Naturalist | Instructor

-To receive my new posts - please SCROLL UP to the too and SIGN UP!
-Thank you for visiting today, Linda
+To receive my new posts visit The Botanical Blogger - SCROLL UP to the top and SIGN UP!